-If are in debt, you probably have the right to file for bankruptcy protection.
+If in debt, you probably have the right to file for bankruptcy protection.
 In most bankruptcy cases you have the option of keeping assets, such as your car, house, household furnishings, 401k plans, IRA’s, tax refunds and other assets.

 Two Different Types of Bankruptcy for Consumers